- This Year’s Best Commercial Real Estate Books for Brokers and Investors

 6. The Millionaire Real Estate Agent by Gary Keller

 If the name ‘Keller’ sounds familiar, it’s because the author is none other than Gary Keller, Keller Williams Realty International’s Founder and Chairman of the Board.
-Currently, KWI is the nation’s largest privately held real estate agency and one of the nation’s fastest-growing agencies.
+Currently, KWI is the 5th largest real estate company in North America and one of the nation’s fastest-growing agencies.

 In one of the best books about real estate you can read, Keller explains several key concepts to help investors and brokers think like Millionaire Real Estate Agents.
 With step-by-step, how-to instructions, Keller describes how you can net a million annually.
 He does this by encouraging agents and investors to be the best that they can be.
 The author focuses on driving production based on the models high-achievers follow to build their businesses.
 This book is an absolute must for top commercial real estate agents nationwide.